Hiring Freeze and Its Purpose

 How Employees May React

 Employers should consider that a hiring freeze can affect current employees in negative ways.
-Due to a slim staff, employees may be required to take on more work or responsibility.
+Due to a slimmer staff, employees may be required to take on more work or responsibility.
 They may also need to perform critical steps in work processes when you're not able to fill a vacant position due to a hiring freeze.

 The majority of your employees will be willing to work with you to accomplish unfilled jobs and job duties, as long as they know, there is an endpoint.
 Believing that the additional workload is permanent will negatively affect employee morale at a critical point for the business–when you need help and understanding from your employees the most.
-It is when it becomes incumbent upon you to communicate with your employees and let them know that their jobs, and livelihood, is secure.
+This is a time when it becomes incumbent upon you to communicate with your employees and let them know that their jobs, and livelihood, is secure.

-Keeping an Eye on Managers
+Keeping an Eye on Managers During a Hiring Freeze

 During a hiring freeze, employers should restrain their managers from adding additional staff in ways chosen to get around the freeze.
 These workaround situations include such actions as adding temporary or contingent staff, hiring part-time employees with no benefits, and hiring interns.